mitcho/turktools/README.md

 If you would like to host Mechanical Turk-style surveys on your own server instead of using Amazon Mechanical Turk, this can be done using turktools' sister project, [turkserver](https://github.com/mitcho/turkserver).

-The python tools described here require Python 2.6.x or 2.7.x, available [here](http://python.org).
+The Python tools described here require Python 2.6.x or 2.7.x, available [here](http://python.org).
 Here is how to execute a Python script (here `templater.py`) in different platforms:

-* **UNIX shell**: Move (cd) to the directory that contains the script and execute `python templater.py`.
+* **UNIX shell**: Move (`cd`) to the directory that contains the script and execute `python templater.py`.
-* **Mac OS X**: Right-click on the file in the Finder and choose Open With… > `Python Launcher`.
+* **Mac OS X**: Right-click on the file in the Finder and choose Open With… > Python Launcher.
 * **Windows**: Double-click on the file.

-## Setting up an experiment

 We recommend saving all of the files you create for a given experiment in the same folder, dedicated to that experiment.
-By the time you're done preparing, running and analyzing an experiment, your folder for that experiment should include:

-* a *html skeleton* (an edited version of the *html skeletons* provided here, or created on your own),
-* an *html template* (created by the `templater.py`),
-* a raw items file
-* a `xxxxxx.turk.csv` randomized items file (created by the `lister.py`),
-* a simulation of one or more of your lists (created by `simulator.py`),
-* a raw results file (downloaded from AMT or from [turkserver](https://github.com/mitcho/turkserver)),
-* a decoded `xxxxxx.decoded.csv` results file (created by the `decoder.py`), and
-* an R analysis script (based on the sample `analysis.r` code provided here).
+In the remainder of this section, we will describe the usage of these tools.
+For a more detailed description of the tools and a proposed workflow, please read:

+> Erlewine, Michael Yoshitaka and Hadas Kotek (2013). [*A streamlined approach to online linguistic surveys*](lingbuzz submission link here).
+Submitted.

 ### Skeletons

-A *skeleton* is an *html* file that contains substitution tags that will be filled in by the *Templater* to create a *html template* that can be uploaded onto AMT.
-The following template skeletons, accommodating the experimental designs indicated here, are currently included in *turktools*:
+A *skeleton* is an HTML file that contains substitution tags that will be filled in by the *Templater* to create an *HTML template* that can be uploaded onto AMT.
+The following template skeletons are currently included in *turktools*, each corresponding to a different experimental design:

 * `binary.skeleton.html`: Basic forced choice between two options: natural or unnatural.
 * `binary-image.skeleton.html`: Truth value judgment paradigm with a sentence and an image presented.
 Forced choice true or false.